 “A porter’s lodge of two low storeys and single ground-floor room with two windows looking on to the street stood on the western side of the entrance doorway which gave access to a long narrow path (about 30 by 3 feet), just wide enough for a carriage, and bordered with rose bushes and a few shrubs. … The path at No. 6 opened on to a rectangular courtyard flanked by two wings, a coach-house on the right and stables on the left, with a garret and servant’s rooms above.
 At the far end of the courtyard stood the narrow white facade, 30 feet wide by 50 feet long, of a detached stone and ashlar building.
 Six semi-circular stone steps led up to a terrace, arranged as a veranda and used as an ante-room, bordered by a low balustrade decorated with antique vases.”

-Rumors later claimed that one of the villas was occupied by Napoleon’s mistress, a Polish countess named Marie Walewska.
-Marie was married to a wealthy landowner four times her age, named Count Athenasius Colonna-Walewski.
+Rumors later claimed that one of the villas was occupied by Napoleon’s mistress, a Polish countess named Marie Walewska*.
+She was married to a wealthy landowner four times her age named Count Athenasius Colonna-Walewski.
 She became involved with Napoleon in 1806 after meeting him at a ball.
 There were rumors that she did so to help Poland in its struggle to regain independence from Prussia.
 Whether true or not, she nevertheless gave birth to Napoleon’s son, Alexandre Walewski, in 1810.
 He grew to be gifted soldier and diplomat, and although Count Walewski acknowledged him as his son, rumors continued to swirl that he was Napoleon’s child.
 When Walewski’s DNA was examined in 2013, it showed he was a descendant in the genetic male-line of the imperial House of Bonaparte.

 After Josephine and Napoleon’s marriage on 9 March 1796, Napoleon moved in at no. 6 rue Chantereine.
 Historian Maurice Guerrini provided details about the house stating: